task assignment report missing GPU update

 As we have not added a separate designator for the "update-constraints" tasks, we either need to add one (i.e. something like "PP:0,PME:0,UPDATE:0") or document that this is part of the PP task and print it consistently.

-#4 Updated by Erik Lindahl about 1 month ago
+#4 Updated by Erik Lindahl 6 months ago

 Although Artem might already have a fix, remember that we also have a clear policy we should ONLY patch actual bugs in the release series, never cosmetics or features.